flatironinstitute/sciware/03_ToolsWorkflows/vscode/vscode_magland.md

 ## What I used prior to switching to VS Code

 I have always preferred simple text editors rather than IDEs that take control of projects, add a lot of configuration or project files, or restrict how files may be organized.
 I settled on Sublime Text 3 for a while.
 James Jun mentioned VS Code and encouraged me to try it.
-I didn't try it for quite a while because I associated it with *Microsoft Visual Studio*, which I used back in the day for C++ (VS Code is actually a completely different product).
-Then toward the beginning the year I gave it a go and haven't turned back
+I didn't try it for quite a while because I associated it with *Microsoft Visual Studio* which was too heavy for me back when I used it for C++ (VS Code is actually a completely different product).
+Then toward the beginning the year I gave it a go and haven't turned back.

 ## Key advantages for me